Yuthan Balaji

 K. Yuthan Balaji is an Indian actor who has appeared in Tamil language films.
-He made his debut in the 2009 film, Pattalam produced by N. Linguswamy, before featuring as the lead actor in Kaadhal Solla Vandhen (2010) and Nagarvalam (2017).
+He made his debut in the 2009 ensemble film, Pattalam produced by N. Linguswamy, before featuring in Kaadhal Solla Vandhen (2010) and Nagarvalam (2017).

 Career

 After appearing in the successful Vijay TV school drama television serial Kana Kaanum Kaalangal, Balaji and several of his co-stars were cast as the lead actors of Rohan Krishna's coming-of-age drama film Pattalam (2009).
 Produced by N. Linguswamy and featuring Nadhiya Moidu in a key role, the film did not perform as well as anticipated at the box office.
 He was then selected to play the lead role in Boopathy Pandian's Kaadhal Solla Vandhen (2010) after the film went through a change of cast.
 Starring opposite Meghana Raj, the film had a wide release across Tamil Nadu.
 He then appeared in Meiyyazhagi (2013) portraying a man with cerebral palsy and the film had a low-profile release and received mixed reviews.

 He made a comeback through a romantic thriller film titled Nagarvalam in 2017, and changed his stage name from Balaji Balakrishnan to Yuthan Balaji.

 With a few films where he plays chocolate boy role in his kitty, Yuthan Balaji has opted for a high action web series in the late 2018 and taken the avatar of a gangster in Vella Raja.